-For periods prior to the Reverse Recapitalization, Legacy Bridger was a partnership for federal income tax purposes.
-Consequently, federal income taxes were not payable or provided for by Legacy Bridger.
-Members were taxed individually on their pro rata ownership share of Legacy Bridger's earnings.
-Legacy Bridger's net income or loss was allocated among the members in accordance with Legacy Bridger's operating agreement.
+For periods prior to the Reverse Recapitalization, Bridger Aerospace Group Holdings, LLC is a partnership for federal income tax purposes.
+Consequently, federal income taxes are not payable or provided for by Legacy Bridger.
+Members are taxed individually on their pro rata ownership share of Legacy Bridger's earnings.
+Legacy Bridger's net income or loss is allocated among the members in accordance with the Company's operating agreement.

-Subsequent to the Reverse Recapitalization, the Company became the successor of Legacy Bridger as discussed in "Note 1 - Organization and Basis of Presentation."
+Subsequent to the Reverse Recapitalization, Bridger Aerospace Group Holdings, Inc. became the successor of Legacy Bridger as discussed in "Note 1 - Organization and Basis of Presentation."
 Bridger is subject to U.S. federal income taxes, in addition to state and local income taxes, with respect to net taxable income or loss and any related tax credits of the Company.
 Bridger is also subject to taxes in foreign jurisdictions in which it operates.

 The Company provides for income taxes and the related accounts under the asset and liability method.
 Income tax expense, deferred tax assets and liabilities and reserves for unrecognized tax benefits reflect management's best assessment of estimated current and future taxes to be paid.
-The Company is subject to income taxes predominantly in the U.S., where tax laws are often complex and may be subject to different interpretations.
+The Company is subject to income taxes predominantly in the U.S. these tax laws are often complex and may be subject to different interpretations.

 Deferred income taxes arise from temporary differences between the financial statement carrying amount and the tax basis of assets and liabilities and are measured using the enacted tax rates expected to be in effect during the year in which the basis difference reverses.
 In evaluating the ability to recover its deferred tax assets within the jurisdiction from which they arise, the Company considers all available positive and negative evidence.
 If based upon all available positive and negative evidence, it is more likely than not that the deferred tax assets will not be realized, a valuation allowance is established.
 The valuation allowance may be reversed in a subsequent reporting period if Bridger determines that it is more likely than not that all or part of the deferred tax asset will become realizable.
-At this time, a valuation allowance has been recorded against the deferred tax assets.